Šumugan: Worship

 Šumugan's cult had a limited scope in Mesopotamia, one exception being Assur in the Iron Age.
-He was worshiped there in the Urmashtur, "pen of lions and wild bests," alongside the god Urmah.
+He was worshiped there in the Urmashtur, "pen of lions and wild beasts," alongside the god Urmah ("lion").
 In earlier periods he is attested in documents from Kish, Ur, Lagash and Fara.

 Under the name Šamagan he was worshiped west of Mesopotamia, for example in Ebla.
 A special type of sacrifice to him was carried out by the overseers of mules.
 His western cult center in the Ebla period was seemingly the settlement ME.NE, which belonged to the kingdom of Nagar.
 A king of Ibubu, a city east of Harran, bearing the theophoric name Ilam-Šamagan is also known from a document according to which he swore allegiance to Ebla in the temple of the city god Kura.
 Other people bearing similar names known from Eblaite documents include Iku-Šamagan, a king of Mari; Irmi-Šamagan, son of a king of Irrite; and Puzur-Šamagan, possibly a chief of Ib'al. Another western city where the cult of Šamagan flourished was Nabada.